digital-ECMT/clinical_dashboard/README.md

  3. Measurements table, tall format, with headers: SUBJECT_ID, MEASUREMENT_NAME, MEASUREMENT_DATETIME, MEASUREMENT_VALUE, UNIT

 Datetime values must have the format: YYYY-MM-DD HH:MM:SS

+Synthetic data for 100 patients, plus the script used to generate the synthetic data, are included.